 Many students have been successful attaining on-campus graduate assistantships (e.g., research and teaching assistantships) supported through grants that often include tuition waivers or off-campus GIS-related internships and students jobs in the Twin Cities area.
 For example, many students have gained funding through the Center for Urban and Regional Affairs (CURA); the Center employs nearly 100 students per year and these positions are posted on the Graduate Assistants Job Posting Site.

 International students must work at a University job during their first year in the program by U.S. government rules.
 After the first year, they need to contact International Student and Scholar Services of the Office of International Programs to determine the work options available to them.
 Please note that international students who receive a Form I-20 (F-1) or DS-2019 (J-1) based on admission to this program will be required to maintain full time enrollment (6-14 credits per semester) and will be subject to the rules and regulations that pertain to the F-1 or J-1 student visa status.

 Postings for "Graduate Assistantships" can be found on the Graduate Assistant Employment page, but these positions are competitive and often only extend for a single semester.
-For additional funding information, visit the Graduate School's Funding Information page.
+For additional funding information, visit the Graduate School's Funding & Tuition page.